hsr-ba-ajw-2013/BA-Dokumentation/README.md

 ## LaTeX Template
 ### Reuse
 Feel free to base your own LaTeX template upon our work.
-To keep it political correct, you find a copy of the MIT license below.
+To stay correct, there is a copy of the MIT license below.

 ### Initial Inspiration & Credits
 * Originally inspired by [HSR LaTeX Template](https://github.com/fbentele/HSR-LaTex-Template) by @fbentele.
 Thanks Mate!